keeema/pure-upload/package/README.md

 ### Upload file

-Standard _File_ object extended with additional information and methods to manage a file in queue.
+Standard _File_ object extended with additional informations and methods to manage a file in queue.

 ```typescript
 guid: string;